 Here is a list of vegetable gardening resources, products, services, and guides I use in my own vegetable garden and highly recommend you use as well.
 I truly believe in using organic gardening methods and products for growing fresh, healthy foods.

 I hope you enjoy this valuable list of resources and find them useful in your vegetable gardening adventures.

 Simply fill out the form below to download our FREE e-book, 101 Tips for Growing Amazing Organic Vegetables!

 GrowVeg is a complete online vegetable garden planner, featuring an easy to use interface.
 You can create a magnificent garden plan in mere minutes using the GrowVeg software.
 Version Two of the GrowVeg software was recently released, making this garden planning software even more powerful and user-friendly.
 Here are some of the features of GrowVeg.

 You can read more about GrowVeg by checking out my review of it – GrowVeg Garden Planner Review.

 Give GrowVeg a try for all your garden planning needs by signing up for a risk-free, 30-day free trial today!

 Burpee has been a leading vegetable, fruit, herb, and flower seed provider since 1876.

 Burpee offers a huge selection of organic hybrid and heirloom varieties that is rivaled by none.
-Check out some new varieties that Burpee has to offer for 2011.
+Check out what’s new.

 Gurney’s Seed & Nursery Co. is one of the world’s leading seed suppliers – and one of the oldest!
 If you are looking for a particular flower, fruit, or vegetable, it’s a safe bet to that Gurney’s has it.
 Make your next seed order at one of the most trusted names in seeds – Gurney’s!